Word count: 758 words

 On the other hand, one is going to be buried by a mountain of them.

 This column is for students like Alison.
-The advice will work whether you’re in college, U, or still at your local high school.
+The advice will work whether you’re in college, university, or still at your local high school.
 And it will even help if you’re a professional who has reports or other documents you’ve been hoping will disappear if you ignore them long enough.

 I know how to meet deadlines, in part, because I grew up in a family that ran a weekly newspaper.
 But I certainly don’t recommend the deadline skills I employed as a teenager.
 Then, I procrastinated, drank way too much coffee, and logged many, many late nights.
 Don’t do what I did!